-The Standardized Measure and PV-10 of estimated reserves may not be accurate estimates of the current fair value of estimated proved oil and natural gas reserves.
+The Standardized Measure of estimated reserves may not be accurate estimates of the current fair value of estimated proved oil and natural gas reserves.

 Standardized Measure is a reporting convention that provides a common basis for comparing oil and natural gas companies subject to the rules and regulations of the SEC.
-PV-10, a non-GAAP (Generally Accepted Accounting Principles) financial measure, is a similar reporting convention that we have disclosed in this report.
-Both measures require the use of operating and development costs prevailing as of the date of computation.
-Consequently, they will not reflect the prices ordinarily received or that will be received for oil and natural gas production because of varying market conditions, nor may they reflect the actual costs that will be required to produce or develop the oil and natural gas properties.
+This measure requires the use of operating and development costs prevailing as of the date of computation.
+Consequently, it will not reflect the prices ordinarily received or that will be received for oil and natural gas production because of varying market conditions, nor may they reflect the actual costs that will be required to produce or develop the oil and natural gas properties.
 Accordingly, estimates included in this report of future net cash flows may be materially different from the future net cash flows that are ultimately received.
 In addition, the 10 percent discount factor, which is required by the rules and regulations of the SEC to be used in calculating discounted future net cash flows for reporting purposes, may not be the most appropriate discount factor based on interest rates in effect from time to time and risks associated with us or the oil and natural gas industry in general.

-Therefore, Standardized Measure and PV-10 included in this report should not be construed as accurate estimates of the current market value of our proved reserves.
+Therefore, the Standardized Measure included in this report should not be construed as an accurate estimate of the current market value of our proved reserves.